markjprice/cs12dotnet8/docs/errata/improvements.md

 > Thanks to **Ashish** in the Discord channel for suggesting this improvement.

-In Step 4, I wrote, "In `NorthwindDb.cs`, import the main namespace for EF Core, define a class named `Northwind`, and make the class inherit from `DbContext`.
+In Step 4, I wrote, "In `NorthwindDb.cs`, import the main namespace for EF Core, define a class named `Northwind` (**Typo!** The class name should be `NorthwindDb`, not `Northwind`.), and make the class inherit from `DbContext`.
 Then, in an `OnConfiguring` method, configure the options builder to use SQLite with an appropriate database connection string, as shown in the following code:"
 ```cs
 using Microsoft.EntityFrameworkCore; // To use DbContext and so on.